onqtam/headjack/docs/why/10_COOPERATION.md

 > "If you're intellectually honest and advocate for a system that controls people, turn over the keys to your enemies for a dry run." - [Naval](https://twitter.com/naval/status/857429690860003328)

+> "Debates about justice and rights are often, unavoidably, debates about the purpose of social institutions, the goods they allocate, and the virtues they honor and reward.
+Despite our best attempts to make law neutral on such questions, it may not be possible to say what’s just without arguing about the nature of the good life." - [Michael J. Sandel](https://www.goodreads.com/quotes/7457837-debates-about-justice-and-rights-are-often-unavoidably-debates-about)

+> "Justice is not only about the right way to distribute things.
+It is also about the right way to value things." - [Michael J. Sandel](https://www.goodreads.com/quotes/7473389-justice-is-not-only-about-the-right-way-to-distribute)

+> "For why do the successful owe anything to the less-advantaged members of society?
+The answer to this question depends on recognizing that, for all our striving, we are not self-made and self-sufficient; finding ourselves in a society that prizes our talents is our good fortune, not our due.
+A lively sense of the contingency of our lot can inspire a certain humility: "There, but for the grace of God, or the accident of birth, or the mystery of fate, go I." Such humility is the beginning of the way back from the harsh ethic of success that drives us apart.
+It points beyond the tyranny of merit toward a less rancorous, more generous public life." - [Michael J. Sandel](https://www.goodreads.com/quotes/11121354-for-why-do-the-successful-owe-anything-to-the-less-advantaged)

+> "For the more we think of ourselves as self-made and self-sufficient, the harder it is to learn gratitude and humility.
+And without these sentiments, it is hard to care for the common good." - [Michael J. Sandel](https://www.goodreads.com/quotes/10810623-for-the-more-we-think-of-ourselves-as-self-made-and)

+> "The more we regard our success as our own doing, the less responsibility we feel for those who fall behind." - [Michael J. Sandel](https://www.goodreads.com/quotes/9708553-the-more-we-regard-our-success-as-our-own-doing)

+> "First, individual rights cannot be sacrificed for the sake of the general good, and second, the principles of justice that specify these rights cannot be premised on any particular vision of the good life.
+What justifies the rights is not that they maximize the general welfare or otherwise promote the good, but rather that they comprise a fair framework within which individuals and groups can choose their own values and ends, consistent with a similar liberty for others." - [Michael J. Sandel](https://www.goodreads.com/quotes/309296-first-individual-rights-cannot-be-sacrificed-for-the-sake-of)

+> "A better way to mutual respect is to engage directly with the moral convictions citizens bring to public life, rather than to require that people leave their deepest moral convictions outside politics before they enter." - [Michael J. Sandel](https://www.azquotes.com/quote/799709)

+> "To argue about justice is unavoidably to argue about virtues, about substantive moral and even spiritual questions." - [Michael J. Sandel](https://www.azquotes.com/quote/1080399)

 > "We say we're the exceptional nation.
 What does that mean?
 That means we make the rules and you're supposed to obey the rules.
 But we don't obey the rules.
 So we say we're for the rules-based order.
 Excuse me the rules-based order was the basis with which we invaded Iraq?
 I don't think so.
 That we occupied Afghanistan?
 I don't think so." - [Graham Allison](https://twitter.com/RnaudBertrand/status/1705923432029077764)

 Computing the rules-based order